Criteria for entropic curvature on graph spaces: Applications

 Note that Erbar-Maas entropic curvature for general Ising models have been also studied in \cite[Theorem 4.1]{EHMT17}.
-Their condition for positive Erbar-Maas entropic curvature is rather comparable to a Dubrushin type of condition such as in \eqref{condtilderhobis}.
+Their condition for positive Erbar-Maas entropic curvature is rather comparable to a Dobrushin-type conditions such as in \eqref{condtilderhobis}.
 In particular for the ferromagnetic Cury-Weiss model, Erbar-Maas entropic positive curvature is reached for $\beta\leq 0.284/n$ (see \cite[Corollary 4.5]{EHMT17}).

-Actually, if $\lambda_{\max}(W)$ is very small as regard to $\lambda_{\max}|W|$, then \eqref{condtilderho} is strongly improved by keeping the expression of $\widetilde\rho(W)$.
+Actually, if $\lambda_{\max}(W)$ is very small as regard to $\lambda_{\max}|W|$, then \eqref{condtilderho} is strongly improved by keeping the expression of $\rho_\beta(W)$.
 As example, let us consider the case where $W=-A$ where $A$ is the adjacency matrix of a complete graph $G_{\Lambda}$, that we call antiferromagnetic Curie-Weiss model.
 Since $\lambda_{\max}(W)=-\lambda_{\min}(A)=1$ and $\lambda_{\max}|W|=\lambda_{\max}(A)=n-1$, one has

-One checks that $\widetilde\rho(W)>0$ as soon as $\beta\leq \frac1{1+\sqrt{2n}}$, which is a weaker condition than \eqref{condtilderho}, $\beta\leq \frac{1}{2n}$.
+One checks that $\rho_\beta(W)>0$ as soon as $\beta\leq \frac1{1+\sqrt{2n}}$, which is a weaker condition than \eqref{condtilderho}, $\beta\leq \frac{1}{2n}$.

 Finally, let us consider the case where the matrix of interaction coefficient $W$ is random, with ``good'' concentration's properties as its size $n$ increases.
 The parameter $\beta=\beta_n$ will therefore depend on $n$.
-Our result reads as follows, if with high probability as $n$ goes to $\infty$, $\lambda_{\max}(W)$ is of order $\gamma_n$, $\frac{|W|_{\max}}{\gamma_n}$ is bounded and $\lambda_{\max}|W|$ is of order $o(\gamma_n^2)$, then with high probability $\rho(W)>0$ as soon as $\beta_n\leq \frac{1-\varepsilon}{2\gamma_n}$, $\varepsilon >0$.
+Our result reads as follows, if with high probability as $n$ goes to $\infty$, $\lambda_{\max}(W)$ is of order $\gamma_n$, $\frac{|W|_{\max}}{\gamma_n}$ is bounded and $\lambda_{\max}|W|$ is of order $o(\gamma_n^2)$, then with high probability $\rho_\beta(W)>0$ as soon as $\beta_n\leq \frac{1-\varepsilon}{2\gamma_n}$, $\varepsilon >0$.
 More precisely, assume that with high probability as $n$ goes to $\infty$,

 then with high probability for $n$ sufficiently large, for any $\beta_n< \frac{1-\varepsilon}{2\gamma_n}$,

 since $k(\alpha s)\leq \alpha k(s)\leq \alpha s e^s/2$, for $s>0$ and $0\leq \alpha\leq 1$.
 As example, assume that all the $W_{ij}$'s are independent standard gaussian random variables as in the celebrated Sherrington-Kirkpatrick (SK) model from spin glass theory \cite{Tal10}.
 Setting $\widetilde W_{ij}=\frac{|W_{i,j}|-\mathbb{E}(|W_{i,j}|)}{\sqrt{\mathbb{V}{\rm ar}(|W_{i,j}|)}}$, $i,j\in[n], $ one easily checks that